-Republic Day 2021
+Republic Day 2023

-Republic Day 2021 in New Delhi
+Republic Day 2023 in New Delhi

-Events and Awards at Republic Day
+Events and Awards on Republic Day

-In India, Republic Day is also the official day when the highest civilian awards after the Bharat Ratna, the Padma awards, are distributed in three categories to the winners by the President of India.
+In India, Republic Day is also the official Day when the highest civilian awards after the Bharat Ratna, the Padma awards, are distributed in three categories to the winners by the President of India.
 This award signifies exceptional and distinguished service (Padma Vibhushan), distinguished service of a high order (Padma Bhushan), and outstanding service (Padma Shree) in various fields.

 The Beating Retreat Ceremony

 The final event of the IIndianRepublic Day celebration in the capital state is the Beating retreat ceremony, which takes the Republic Day celebrations to a ceremonial end.
-The President of India, Mr. Ram Nath Kovind, will be escorted by the cavalry unit to the venue of the event at Raisina Hill and Vijay Chowk.
-This tradition is taken from the British, like the Republic Day parade each year on 29th of January, all three wings of the defense force, the Indian Army, Indian Air Force, and Indian Navy, perform a ceremonial display of band performances by various battalions and regiments of the defense.
-Along with that, the Central Reserve Police Force, Delhi Police, and Central Industrial Security Force also display their band performance to the President of India.
+The President of India, Mrs Droupadi Marmu, will be escorted by the cavalry unit to the venue of the event at Raisina Hill and Vijay Chowk.
+This tradition is taken from the British, like the Republic Day parade each year on 29 January, all three wings of the defence force, the Indian Army, Indian Air Force, and Indian Navy, perform a ceremonial display of band performances by various battalions and regiments of the defence.
+The Central Reserve Police Force, Delhi Police, and Central Industrial Security Force also display their band performance to the President of India.
 This ceremony symbolizes that the battle has ended and the soldiers are returning home.